Battle of Britain (1985 video game): Gameplay

 The game is a turn-based strategy and focuses on air battles during the Battle of Britain campaign of the Second World War.
 The player commands squadrons of the Royal Air Force and the main objective of the game is to defend key cities and radar installations from the Luftwaffe.
-Unlike previous games in the series, Battle of Britain is the first to include cursor movement, a scrolling interface and elements of first-person shooter gameplay.
-At the start of the game, the player is given the option of how many RAF squadrons they wish to allocate for offensive and defensive purposes; a proportionate amount must be sent to attack Luftwaffe squadrons whilst the others will be left to defend key cities from air raids.
+Unlike previous games in the series, Battle of Britain includes cursor movement, a scrolling interface and elements of first-person shooter gameplay.

-The game has three individual scenarios; training mode, Blitzkrieg mode, and campaign mode.
-Training mode is set on the lowest difficulty and allows the player to finish the game by using any strategy over an indefinite period of time.
-Blitzkrieg mode only lasts one in-game day and features the Luftwaffe going out for an "all-out" attack simultaneously on every target and city.
-The campaign mode takes place over a period of 30 days and is set on the highest difficulty.
+The game has three individual scenarios; training mode (set on the lowest difficulty), Blitzkrieg mode, and campaign mode.
+Blitzkrieg mode only lasts one in-game day and features the Luftwaffe going out for an "all-out" attack simultaneously on every target and city, while the campaign mode takes place over a period of 30 days and is set on the highest difficulty.
 In addition, the campaign mode features historically accurate movements and strategies used by both the RAF and Luftwaffe.

 At the start of the game, a wave of Luftwaffe aircraft (in the appearance of Balkenkreuz sprites on the map) will cross the English Channel and proceed to bomb various cities, air bases and radar installations.
-In response, RAF squadrons are automatically scrambled and will await orders to either engage invading Luftwaffe fighters or to defend key cities from bombers.
-When a RAF squadron has successfully engaged a Luftwaffe unit on the map, the game will shift to a first-person shooter perspective, in which the point of view is portrayed from a cockpit of either a Spitfire or Messerschmitt Bf 109, depending on the side chosen.
-During the dogfight sequence, the number of Luftwaffe casualties will depend on how many aircraft the player was able to shoot down.
+In response, the player must choose which RAF squadrons are scrambled and give orders to them.
+When an RAF squadron has successfully engaged a Luftwaffe unit on the map, if the player selected the optional arcade mode at the beginning of the game, the game will shift to first-person shooter perspective, in which the point of view is portrayed from a cockpit of a Spitfire.
+During this dogfight sequence, the number of Luftwaffe casualties will depend on how many aircraft the player was able to shoot down, however, choosing not to play the dogfights does not appear to disadvantage the player.

-The game features a changing weather system, which will vary from every hour and will provide obstructions for various forces and installations.
-For example, fog will close runways whereas storms will temporarily disrupt bombing runs and dogfights.
-Over time, RAF squadrons will run out of ammunition or fuel, and thus must replenish at the nearest RAF station, which will render them vulnerable to a Luftwaffe bombing run.
+The game features a changing weather system, which will vary from every hour.
+Fog will close runways, and storms will slow down resupplies.
+Over time, RAF squadrons will run out of ammunition or fuel, and thus must replenish at the nearest RAF station.
 In between turns, the player has the opportunity to request reinforcements from RAF reserves, however the longer the campaign progresses, the quality of the reserves will diminish.